 Creating an MCP Client: Connecting LLMs to the Real World

-Large language models (LLMs) are impressive on their own, but they become exponentially more useful when they can interact with external tools, APIs, and resources.
-That's exactly what the Model Context Protocol (MCP) enables and while the server side is responsible for exposing tools, the client is what makes them usable to a model in the first place.
+Large language models are impressive on their own.
+They become wildly more useful when you bolt on access to external tools, APIs and resources.
+That’s what the Model Context Protocol (MCP) does, and while the server side exposes the tools, the client is the piece that makes them reachable by the model.

 What is an MCP Client?